spatialcarpentry/spatialcarpentry.github.io/index.md

 ---
 {% include JB/setup %}

-#### WHO:

-##### iPlant Collaborative

-This Spatial Data Carpentry site and Bootcamp area a product by the iPlant Collaborative with help from Nathan Casler and Daniel Guaderrama.
+This Spatial Data Carpentry site and workshop area a product by the iPlant Collaborative and the Arizona Environmental Grid Infrastructure Service (AEGIS).

-#### WHAT:

-The objective of this site is to provide learning materials for spatial data science.

-#### WHEN:

-First Bootcamp will be held in May 2015.

-#### WHERE:

-Located at BIO5 Institude at the University of Arizona

-#### WHY:

-To provide a foundation for researchers and professionals looking to become more familiar with spatia data.
+The objective of this site is to provide a foundation for researchers and professionals looking to become more familiar with spatia data.

+### Workshop

+####  When & Where

+First workshop will be held on Wednesday, May 20, 2015 from 9:00AM to 5:00PM, located at the Integrated Learning Center (ILC) RM #119 at the University of Arizona.

+Registration is open and free. <a href="https://www.eventbrite.com/e/spatial-data-workshop-tickets-16503338931" target="_blank">Go here to register.</a>

 ----